4 tips for discussing whether your expected salary is negotiable

 1. Do your research

-To answer the crucial question, you need to know how valuable your skills are in today’s market.
 So take a look at the job market to see how it's performing, how saturated it is and where there’s demand.
 If your area of focus is inundated with similar professionals, you may want to skew your salary expectations lower.

 Your assessment should also consider where a company is located, how many employees it has, and whether it is privately or publicly owned.